yakaz/yamerl/README.md

 Erlang/OTP applications; no external dependency is required.
 It doesn't use native code either (neither port drivers nor NIFs).

+yamerl can be used inside Elixir projects, like any other Erlang library.
+You can find an example later in this README.

 yamerl is distributed under the terms of the **2-clause BSD license**;
 see `LICENSE`.